Left Continue shopping

 Paper Finish Weight / Thickness Type Best For

-Luster Photo Paper Luster (orange peel) 260 gsm / 10 mil Resin Coated Portraits, landscapes, and images needing reduced glare with rich colors
+Luster Photo Paper Luster (orange peel) 260 gsm / 10 mil Resin Coated Portraits and landscapes with reduced glare and rich color

 Glossy Photo Paper High gloss 250 gsm / 10 mil Resin Coated High-impact images with vibrant color and sharp detail